natoka/F-k-Apttus/README.md

 # Business Requirement

-# Technical Requirement

 # Others:
 1. When Apttus open the case detail page you will find out they are using DynamicCRM, what's the f**k!! you are selling Salesforce App!!

 # Product Design
-1. The data modle is over designed, in our org with has 298 Apttus object, none from Apttus can explain the more 20% object purpose, then why w
+1. The data modle is over designed, in our org with has 298 Apttus object, none from Apttus can explain the more 20% object purpose, and you only use upage to 50 or the objects, others who knows why they are there, then why we need those object in our Org?
+2. The product setup is design

 Case : CAS-06324-W5X6D3
 # Product Quality

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk2ODIwOTkwNCwtMTQ0Njg0MDU2NV19
+eyJoaXN0b3J5IjpbLTE5OTU2ODc2MzUsLTE0NDY4NDA1NjVdfQ
+==
 -->